 Let’s take a look at some different YouTube channels that have been effective.

-Lego have found YouTube to be a good medium allowing them to:
+Lego has found YouTube to be a good medium allowing them to:

 - Showcase their products.

 - Bring characters to life in animated stories and news pieces.